 I met with two long time friends of mine, a husband and wife, this week; they’ve been mentors to me and my husband since we were in college where we met through the university ministry CRU.
 I love it when mentors become friends which is the case with these two.
 They have three daughters in their 20’s.
 The two older daughters are doing really well.
 One earned her accounting degree, met a cute boy and is now married and working in town.
 They go to church and hang out with their parents and do good.
 The other daughter finished her degree as well, and works for a non-profit; she’s also gone on mission trips, rescuing girls out of sex trafficking, and is very much in touch with her parents and a wonderful giving person.

 The third and youngest daughter is a spirited girl, very outside the box which is such a fun trait.
 She’s always been eclectic and down-to-earth, and she never seemed to fit in with the usual crowds.
 I can relate as can so many people.
-This youngest girl tried to find a place of belonging, IMG_1461she reached out and her parents reached out to help connect her with some good kids.
+This youngest girl tried to find a place of belonging, she reached out and her parents reached out to help connect her with some good kids.

 But, inevitably, this youngest daughter of my friends found community in a different kind of group.
 A group of friends who had time.
 Friends who made the time.
 For this sweet girl, those were the outsiders.
 This happened not just at school but at church and in other social settings.
 This sweet girl struggled in school and she began making friendship choices that took her to difficult places in life.
 Now, my dear friends do not see their youngest daughter and it is so very painful.

 It is hard to watch your child go down a path that you know is not the best.
 You do everything you can as a parent.
 You love your kids, you provide for your children, you pray with them and for them, you read to them, you take them to church, you coach their soccer teams, you have coffee with the other moms and dads to be a part of other families as a way to make sure your own child is connecting.
 You try to help them connect, to fit in, to be a part of a positive community.
-You make dinners and share meals around the family table, you take them to church, you tell them you love them IMG_8242 - Version 2and go on vacations with them and you pray your heart out for them.
+You make dinners and share meals around the family table, you take them to church, you tell them you love them and go on vacations with them and you pray your heart out for them.
 You try to be available for them, to care for them, to write them cards and notes and throw birthday parties for them to make sure they know you love them.
 And you connect them with their grandparents and extended family so they realize they have roots, so that even when the world caves in on them, they have family.

 And when your child still chooses a different difficult path, you are devastated.
 You weep, you mourn, you pray, you beg God, you ask yourself, what did I do wrong?
 You trust and believe your prodigal will come back.
 They have to come back, you say to yourself.